MicrosoftDocs/dynamics-365-fraud-protection/content/manage-cosmos-db-lists.md

 - To create a custom list using Cosmos DB in Microsoft Dynamics 365 Fraud Protection, you must first [create a container in Azure Cosmos DB](/azure/cosmos-db/nosql/how-to-create-container) and [choose a partition key that's appropriate for your data structure](/azure/cosmos-db/partitioning-overview#choose-partitionkey).
 - You can store your connection string securely in Azure Key Vault, which will be used later in the list definition.
 For more information, see [About Azure Key Vault managed storage account keys](/azure/key-vault/secrets/about-managed-storage-account-keys).
 - Add a role assignment to grant "Key Vault Secrets User" access for "Dynamics 365 Fraud Protection".
-For more information, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).
+For more information, see [Use an Azure RBAC for managing access](/azure/key-vault/general/rbac-guide#best-practices-for-individual-keys-secrets-and-certificates-role-assignments).

 [!INCLUDE[custom-list-explanation](includes/custom-list-explanation.md)]